🎵 Audio & Speech¶

 -

-This paper presents RedTeamCUA, the first red-teaming framework for computer-use agents (CUAs) in hybrid Web-OS environments, along with RTC-Bench comprising 864 test cases.
-The framework systematically evaluates the vulnerability of 9+ frontier CUAs to indirect prompt injection attacks, finding that all evaluated CUAs are exploitable (peak ASR of 83%).
-Notably, more capable models pose greater risks — the large gap between attempt rate (AR) and attack success rate (ASR) implies that improvements in model capability will directly translate into higher attack success rates.
+The study constructs RedTeamCUA, the first red teaming framework for CUA in hybrid Web-OS environments, along with RTC-Bench containing 864 test cases.
+It systematically evaluates the vulnerability of 9+ frontier CUAs to indirect prompt injection, finding that all CUAs are attackable (highest ASR 83%).
+Furthermore, more capable models prove more dangerous—the fact that the Attempt Rate (AR) is significantly higher than the Attack Success Rate (ASR) implies that improvements in model capabilities will directly translate into higher attack success rates.

 - Scalable Multilingual Multimodal Machine Translation with Speech-Text Fusion